mannyfred/SentinelBruh/README.md

 Since we all know that S1 registers a VEH that it uses for PAGE_GUARD hooking, why don't we just do some trolling and pull an Uno reverse on them?
 Well, it's super easy, since we have:
 - VEH list location in Ntdll
-- A structure related to a registered VEH handler already initialized on the heap
+- A structure related to a registered VEH handler already initialized somewhere
 - EncodePointer, or a process cookie when going the syscall route

 With these things, we are able to overwrite the encoded VEH function pointer located in the VEH_HANDLER_ENTRY struct.